Cross border payments - improve security reduce risk

 Reinventing cross-border payments

-With a global economy and post-pandemic challenges in mind, reinventing cross-border payments is crucial to remain profitable and productive.
+With a global economy and remote work challenges in mind, reinventing cross-border payments is crucial to remain profitable and productive.
 AP automation with payment automation provides a singular, simple process to pay international suppliers in multiple currencies.
 Unlike most other APA and payment automation solutions, Medius Pay ensures cross-border payments are sent the same day with no wire fees, cutting costs and saving time.
 International payments are sent through a global network of local bank accounts with confirmed receipt of payment on the same day.

 With cloud AP automation, one interface is used to make domestic and cross-border payments in real-time.
 The AP team and C-suite have the latest financial updates at their fingertips, regardless of time or location.
 An electronic invoice-to-pay process removes time-consuming and costly manual steps and takes control of security, audits, and payment approvals.
 Getting rid of manual processes also eliminates costly human errors and security breaches that impact a company’s reputation and profit margin.